AidenKielby/Distributed-Node-System/README.md

  - sadly i can only get it to work with one client at a time, if anyone can figure out how to do multiple at a time that would be great

 ---
+## What PCTree Does (Explained for Non-Programmers)

+PCTree works like a simple distributed system where one computer acts as the **master** and other computers act as **clients**.
+The master sends small Python tasks to the clients, and each client runs the task and sends back the result.

+### How It Works

+1. The **master** starts first and waits for clients to connect.
+2. Each **client** connects and identifies itself to the master.
+3. When the master chooses a client, it sends:
+   - a Python file
+   - a function name inside that file
+   - (optionally) any input values that function needs
+4. The client:
+   - saves the file
+   - runs the requested function in Python
+   - captures the output
+   - sends the result back to the master
+5. The master prints the returned result.

+### What This System Is Good For

+- Running Python tasks on multiple computers
+- Offloading heavy calculations
+- Learning how distributed systems communicate
+- Experimenting with remote execution
+- Demonstrating how a master/worker system works in practice

+### What the System Does *Not* Do

+- It does **not** check whether the Python code sent by the master is safe.
+- It does **not** encrypt communication.
+- It is **not** meant for use on the open internet without additional security.

+### Easy Way to Think About It

+Imagine a teacher handing worksheets to students:

+- **Teacher = Master**
+- **Students = Clients**
+- **Worksheet = Python file**
+- **Question = Function name**
+- **Answer = Client’s returned result**

+The teacher gives each student a task, the student solves it, and hands the answer back.
+That’s exactly what PCTree does — but with computers and Python scripts.

+### Purpose of This Project

+PCTree is intentionally minimal and educational.
+It is designed to show:

+- How machines connect to each other
+- How files move between systems
+- How remote code execution works
+- How to build a simple distributed system from scratch
+---

 ## Ideas / TODO